coreybutler/shortbus/README.md

 **Removing a task** is also a straightforward process.
 Keep in mind that a tasks can only be removed before the `tasks.process()` method begins processing, or after they complete.
 You cannot add or remove tasks during processing.

 There are two ways to remove a task.
-A task can be removed directory from the task `list` (an array) by index, using the `removeAt()` method:
+A task can be removed directly from the task `list` (an array) by index, using the `removeAt()` method:

 ```js
 var Shortbus = require('shortbus')